-From about 50,000 cards in the old card catalog, the index has grown to about 3,600,000 entries in the database in 2018.
+From about 50,000 cards in the old card catalog, the index has grown to over 3,700,000 entries in the database in 2019.
 It is unique to most obituary indexes that are available elsewhere in that it is cross-indexed by maiden names and previous married names listed in the obituary and is searchable by a variety of methods.
 It is indeed a powerful index to local names.

 The Library cannot guarantee every reference will be full of good information or even unique information.
 When our staff and volunteers indexed the obituaries they were told to include any article on a person, thinking a genealogist would want everything they could find about their ancestor.
 Sometimes that means that an obit reference is just a one-liner saying the person died or a marriage notice.

 The Library staff cannot look up several references and send you the best one for the price of one.
 The small fee charged covers the time it takes to look up one article, printing it and sending it via mail or email.

 The original index was compiled by Hayes Library Staff and a small army of volunteers who have read the original newspapers, in hard copy or microfilm, listed the deaths and then input them into the computer system.
 The time spent on this superb reference tool should not be measured in hours, but years.
 Starting in 2001, other libraries started entering their data into this index, so it extends far beyond the holdings of the Hayes Presidential Library.